Date of Issue: June 17, 2024

 8. Mandatory Mental Health Literacy Learning for Students

-School boards will implement ministry-approved, teacher-led and culturally responsive mental health literacy learning modules for students in Grades 7 and 8 that respect the individual and diverse needs of students and ensure consistency in mental health literacy learning across the province.
-The modules will be aligned with the existing curriculum expectations in the Grades 7 and 8 Health and Physical Education curriculum.
+The Mental Health Literacy Modules for Grades 7 and 8 are aligned with the existing curriculum expectations in the Grades 7 and 8 Health and Physical Education curriculum.
 Students will learn about mental health and mental illness and build awareness of the impact of stigma associated with mental illness.
 In preparation for the transitions that come with adolescence, students will continue building strategies for supporting their mental health, including self-care strategies to maintain good mental health and to know where and when to seek help.

 9. Family Mental Health Literacy and Awareness